huggingface/accelerate/docs/source/quicktour.md

 **Important notes**:

-* Only pass the learning rate scheduler to [`~Accelerator.prepare`] when the scheduler needs to be stepped at each optimizer step.
+* You should always pass the the learning rate scheduler to [`~Accelerator.prepare`], however if the scheduler should *not* be stepped at each optimization step, pass `step_with_optimizer=False` to the [`Accelerator`] init.
-* While you can send your dataloader to [`~Accelerator.prepare`] on its own, it's best to send it to [`~Accelerator.prepare`] together with the model and optimizer.
+* While you can send your dataloader to [`~Accelerator.prepare`] on its own (and there are cases for doing so, such as distributed inference), it's best to send it to [`~Accelerator.prepare`] together with the model and optimizer.
 * If you wish to run distributed evaluation, send your validation dataloader to [`~Accelerator.prepare`] as well.
 There are some nuances to distributed validation, check the [Distributed evaluation](#add-distributed-evaluation) section of the guide.
 * Any instruction using your training dataloader length (for instance if you want to log the number of total training steps) should go after the call to [`~Accelerator.prepare`].

-Passing these objects to the [`~Accelerator.prepare`] method ensures that your training dataloader will be sharded across all GPUs/TPU cores available so that each one sees a different portion of the training dataset.
+Passing `DataLoader` objects to the [`~Accelerator.prepare`] method ensures that your dataloader will be sharded across all GPUs/TPU cores available so that each one sees a different portion of the training dataset.
+In other words, if there are 8 processes and a dataset of 64 items, each process will see 8 of these items per iteration.
 Also, the random states of all processes will be synchronized at the beginning of each iteration through your dataloader, to make sure the data is shuffled the same way (if you decided to use `shuffle=True` or any kind of random sampler).